Keroro1454/Supply-Drop/README.md

 ## Changelog:
 - 1.4.10: Finally Back!
 	- Updated for Survivors of the Void
-	- Disabled Vintage Plague Mask for the moment being while I work on getting it functional again
+	- Code has been completely re-worked to remove dependency on TILER2
-	- Added configuration options to the Vintage Plague Mask (oops) and Vintage Plague Hat items
+	- Added configuration options to the Vintage Plague Mask and Vintage Plague Hat items
 	- Made configs a bit more clear
 	- Increased base duration of Second Wind from 4 to 5 seconds
 	- Increased cooldown reduction from stacking QSS from 0.5 to 1 second
 	- Increased damage conversion percentage from stacking Tome of Bloodletting from 5% to 10%
-	- Added item displays for Railgunner and Void Fiend
-	- Fixed Bandit's item displays being a bit wonky

 - 1.4.9
 	- Removed a debugging measure that was spamming the console